Commercial efficiency

 - Okay, I see if he's available.

 To do this, get to the point.
 Keep your answers brief, short and to the point.
-You have no time to lose, and neither does the secretary.
+You don't have time to waste, and neither does the secretary or prospect.

 Above all: Don't justify yourself!